Adolphe Crémieux

 Isaac-Jacob Adolphe Crémieux ([adɔlf kʁemjø]; 30 April 1796 – 10 February 1880) was a French lawyer and politician who served as Minister of Justice under the Second Republic (1848) and Government of National Defense (1870–1871).
-He served as president of the Alliance Israélite Universelle (1863-67; 1868-80), secured French citizenship for Algerian Jews under French rule through the Crémieux Decree (1870), and was a staunch defender of the rights of the Jews of France.
+Raised Jewish, he served as president of the Alliance Israélite Universelle (1863–67; 1868–80), secured French citizenship for Algerian Jews under French rule through the Crémieux Decree (1870), and was a staunch defender of the rights of the Jews of France.

 Biography

-He was born in Nîmes to a wealthy Jewish family, which had migrated from the papal enclave of Carpentras to Nîmes.
+He was born in Nîmes to a wealthy Papal Jew family, which had migrated from the papal enclave of Carpentras to Nîmes.
 He married a member of the Silny family in 1824.
-He and his wife are credited with raising their granddaughter, author and activist Louise Cruppi.